-R657-6-10.
+R657-6-108.
 Shooting Hours.

-- (1)(a) Except as provided in Subsection (b), shooting hours for upland game are as follows: - (i) American crow, band-tailed pigeon, mourning dove, white-winged dove, and Sandhill crane may be taken only between one-half hour before official sunrise through official sunset. - (ii) Greater sage-grouse, ruffed [Grouse]grouse, dusky grouse, sharp-tailed grouse, white-tailed ptarmigan, chukar partridge, gray partridge, pheasant, California quail, Gambel's quail, cottontail rabbit, and snowshoe hare may be taken only between one-half hour before official sunrise through one-half hour after official sunset. - (b) (i) A person must add to or subtract from the official sunrise and sunset depending on the geographic location of the state.
+(1)(a) Except as provided in Subsection (b), shooting hours for upland game are as follows:

+(i) American crow, band-tailed pigeon, mourning dove, white winged dove, and Sandhill crane may be taken only between one half hour before official sunrise through official sunset.

+(ii) Greater sage-grouse, ruffed grouse, dusky grouse, sharp-tailed grouse, white-tailed ptarmigan, chukar partridge, gray partridge, pheasant, California quail, Gambel's quail, cottontail rabbit, and snowshoe hare may be taken only between one-half hour before official sunrise through one-half hour after official sunset.

+(b)(i) A person must add to or subtract from the official sunrise and sunset depending on the geographic location of the state.

-- (ii) Specific [times are]shooting hours shall be provided in a time zone map in the guidebook of the Wildlife Board for taking upland game and wild turkey. - (2) A person may not discharge a firearm on state owned lands adjacent to the Great Salt Lake, state waterfowl management areas or on federal refuges between official sunset through one-half hour before official sunrise.
+(ii) Specific shooting hours shall be provided in a time zone map in the guidebook of the Wildlife Board for taking upland game and wild turkey.

+(2) A person may not discharge a firearm on state owned lands adjacent to the Great Salt Lake, state waterfowl management areas or on federal refuges between official sunset through one-half hour before official sunrise.

-R657-6-11.
+R657-6-119.
 State Parks.

-- (1) Hunting of any wildlife is prohibited within the boundaries of all state park areas, except those areas designated open to hunting by the Division of [Parks and Recreation in]Parks in Rule R651-614-4. - (2) Hunting with rifles and handguns in park areas designated open is prohibited within one mile of all park facilities including buildings, camp or picnic sites, overlooks, golf courses, boat ramps, and developed beaches. - (3) Hunting with shotguns, crossbow, or archery tackle is prohibited within one quarter mile of the above stated areas.
+$(\overline{1})$ Hunting of any wildlife is prohibited within the boundaries of all state park areas, except those areas designated open to hunting by the Division of Parks in Section R651-614-4.

+(2) Hunting with rifles and handguns in park areas designated open is prohibited within one mile of all park facilities including buildings, camp or picnic sites, overlooks, golf courses, boat ramps, and developed beaches.

-R657-6-12.
+(3) Hunting with shotguns, crossbow, or archery tackle is prohibited within one-quarter mile of the above stated areas.

+R657-6-1210.
 Falconry.

-- (1)(a) Falconers must obtain an annual hunting or combination license and a valid falconry certificate of registration or license to hunt upland game and must also obtain: - (b) [a Band]A band-tailed pigeon permit before taking [Band]band-tailed pigeon; - (c) [a Greater]A greater sage-grouse permit before taking [Greater]greater sage-grouse; - (d) [a Sharp]A sharp-tailed grouse permit before taking [Sharp]sharp-tailed grouse; - (e) [a White]A white-tailed ptarmigan permit before taking [White]white-tailed ptarmigan; or - (f) [-a]A Sandhill crane permit before taking Sandhill crane. - (2) Areas open and bag and possession limits for falconry are provided in the guidebook of the Wildlife Board for taking upland game and wild turkey.
+(1) Falconers must obtain an annual hunting or combination license and a valid Falconry Certificate of Registration or license to hunt upland game and must also obtain:

+(a) a band-tailed pigeon permit before taking band-tailed pigeon;

+(b) a greater sage-grouse permit before taking greater sage-grouse;

+(eb) a sharp-tailed grouse permit before taking sharp-tailed grouse;

+(dc) a white-tailed ptarmigan permit before taking white-tailed ptarmigan; or

+(e) a Sandhill crane permit before taking Sandhill crane.

+(2) Areas open and bag and possession limits for falconry are provided in the guidebook of the Wildlife Board for taking upland game-and wild turkey.

-R657-6-13.
+R657-6-1311.
 Baiting.